molbiodiv/fennec/doc/user.rst

 .. image:: screenshots/projects.png

-Details on file formats are available in the "Import Project" section TODO:ref Use this :download:`demo biom file <example/CaseStudy2017.biom>` to follow along the tutorial.
+Details on file formats are available in the :ref:`upload-own-data-reference-label` section.
+Use this :download:`demo biom file <example/CaseStudy2017.biom>` to follow along the tutorial.
 It consists of 324 samples of pollen with a total of 216 OTUs.